fbpx

 Additionally, the geographic distribution of non-wood raw materials can pose logistical challenges.
 These materials might be available in regions not traditionally associated with paper manufacturing, necessitating the establishment of new supply chains that span different countries or continents.
 This expansion requires significant investment in logistics, including transportation, storage, and handling facilities, which can be a substantial financial burden.

 The lack of established suppliers and processors for non-wood materials can lead to quality control and standardization challenges.
-Companies might face difficulties ensuring that non-wood paper products meet consistent quality specifications, which is crucial for maintaining product reliability and customer trust.
+Companies might face difficulties ensuring that non-wood paper products meet consistent quality specifications, crucial for maintaining product reliability and customer trust.

 Due to these challenges, companies find it difficult to access non-wood paper suppliers, especially regarding their technological competence.